Bob Mionske: Early life and education

-Bob Mionske was born August 26, 1962, in Evanston, Illinois.
+Bob Mionske was born on August 26, 1962, in Evanston, Illinois.
 During Mionske's childhood, his family moved to Wisconsin.
 When Mionske was seventeen, he spent the summer working for his father; at the end of the summer, he bought a new touring bike with his earnings.
 Mionske subsequently spent countless hours in the saddle of his touring bike, exploring the forests and lakes of Wisconsin.
 After graduating from Wilmot high school, Mionske enrolled at the University of Wisconsin–Madison, where he continued to ride a bike—an old cruiser—for transportation around campus.

 Bob's entry into competitive sports began during his university years, with ski racing.
-Mionske reports that one day in his Latin class at the University, he noticed that one of his classmates had the shaved legs typical of a bicycle racer.
+Mionske reports that one day in his Latin class at the university, he noticed that one of his classmates had the shaved legs typical of a bicycle racer.
 Mionske struck up a conversation about bicycle racing with his classmate, who was an amateur bike racer and worked for Andy Muzi at Yellow Jersey, a bike shop in town.
 The classmate—Colin O'Brien, who later went on to set the national hour record in 1981, before joining the national team—gave Mionske advice about bicycles and racing.

 Cycling career

 Mionske began bicycle racing as a means to improve his fitness training for ski racing.
 However, he soon discovered that he was better at bicycle racing, and directed his energies towards bike racing from that point on.
 He began racing for amateur teams beginning in 1986.
 Mionske won 8 races during the 1993 racing season.
 By 1987, Mionske was racing for Andy Muzi's Yellow Jersey team.
-In 1988, he tried out for the U.S. Olympic cycling team; his third-place win in the road racing trials garnered Mionske a spot on the U.S. team.
+In 1988, he tried out for the U.S. Olympic cycling team; his third-place finish in the road racing trials garnered Mionske a spot on the U.S. team.
 Racing for the United States in the 1988 Summer Olympics in Seoul, Korea, Mionske came in a close 4th, achieving the same time as the 3rd-place winner, but losing the bronze medal by a tire's length.
 His performance at the 1988 Olympics was the best performance by an American cyclist at a "full-participation" Olympics (that is, an Olympics that had not been subject to a boycott) since 1912.
 In recognition of his achievement, the United States Cycling Federation honored Mionske by designating him as the U.S. Amateur Cyclist of the Year.